SvitlanaKo/gatsby-doc-template/content/lessons/concepts/qna.md

 ---
+id: "qna"
-title: "Q&A: How to Document an Open Source Software"
+title: "Q and A How to Document an Open Source Software"
 ---

 Q: How much documentation is enough?